pytorch-fdn/ambassador-program/README.md

 ## 🌎 Overview
 The PyTorch Ambassador Program brings together our top rising leaders globally to empower them to activate, connect, and build community and interest in PyTorch at scale.

+## 📝 Submit a Nomination
+To submit a request, click the appropriate link below:
+- **Nominate a PyTorch Ambassador** 👉 [Submit Here](https://github.com/pytorch-fdn/foundation-initiative/issues/new?template=nominate-a-pytorch-ambassador.yml)
 ---

 ## 🔹 Responsibilities